sunfounder/kepler-kit/docs/source/video_course/lesson38.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 38 : Learn Trigonometry Fundamentals in One Session (EASY)
+Lesson 38: Learn Trigonometry Fundamentals in One Session (EASY)
 =============================================================================
 This tutorial covers the basics of trigonometry and its applications using the Raspberry Pi Pico W: